TechGrounds-Cloud8/cloud8-Tjomba1996/01_Fundamentals_1/Git-01.md

 ## Exercise
  - Make a GitHub account
- - Make a dipository
+ - Make a repository
- - Give permission to your peers to access your Repository
+ - Give permission to your peers to access your repository
- - Push code into Repository
+ - Push code into repository
  - Pull / Clone repository from peer

  - Add repository for Portfolio